 Where there is water, you are bound to find some form of calcification.
 If you live in an area where the water is particularly hard, you will notice the effects of this that much quicker.
-It’s important to make sure that you keep appliances like your dishwasher clean and clear of this build-up.
+It’s important to make sure that you keep a clean dishwasher and clear of this build-up.
 If not, your appliance will not be as effective or efficient and you will most likely need to repair or replace it in the near future.
 Fortunately, there are a number of steps you can take to keep your dishwasher in top condition.
 Here’s how to decalcify your dishwasher:

 For a regular dishwasher, you will need 2 cups of vinegar.
 Larger dishwashers could use a few extra ounces in order to be effective.
 Pour the vinegar into a glass or plastic cup.
 Make sure that the cup you use is dishwasher safe.